-XII.
+XIII.
 Due Process: Appeal of Accreditation Action

-- A. The accreditation action process shall be in accordance with the Administrative Procedure Act, of the California Government Code, Title 2, Division 3, Part 1, Chapter 5, commencing with § 11500. - B. The applicant or accreditation holder may appeal an accreditation action by providing a formal letter of appeal to YEMSA.
-This letter shall clearly state that the applicant or accreditation holder wishes to appeal the accreditation action that has been determined by YEMSA. - C. Upon receipt of an accreditation action letter of appeal, YEMSA will be responsible for initiating the ALJ hearing process and will provide the applicant or accreditation holder with all appropriate information regarding the ALJ hearing process.
+- A. The appeal of accreditation action process shall be in accordance with the Administrative Procedure Act, of the California Government Code, Title 2, Division 3, Part 1, Chapter 5, commencing with § 11500. - B. The applicant or accreditation holder may appeal an accreditation action by providing a formal letter of appeal to YEMSA.
+This letter shall clearly state that the applicant or accreditation holder wishes to appeal the accreditation action that has been determined by YEMSA. - C. Upon receipt of an accreditation action letter of appeal, the Authority and/or YEMSA will be responsible for initiating the ALJ hearing process and will provide the applicant or accreditation holder with all appropriate information regarding the ALJ hearing process. - D. If the accreditation/license holder files a Notice of Defense, the administrative hearing shall be held within thirty (30) calendar days of the Authority's and/or YEMSA's receipt of the Notice of Defense. - E. The temporary suspension order shall be deemed vacated if the Authority and/or YEMSA fails to serve an accusation within fifteen (15) calendar days or fails to make a final determination on the merits within fifteen (15) days after the ALJ renders the proposed decision. - F. When making a decision regarding a disciplinary action pursuant to the Health & Safety Code, Division 2.5, Chapter 7, §§ 1798.200 or 1798.210, the Authority, and when applicable the ALJ, shall give credit for discipline imposed by the employer and for any immediate suspension imposed by YEMSA for the same conduct.

-XIII.
+XIV.
 Final Determination of Accreditation Action by the Medical Director

-- A. Upon determination of accreditation action following an investigation, and appeal of accreditation action pursuant to the California Code of Regulations, Title 22, Chapter 6, Article 3, § 100211.1, if the respondent so chooses, the Medical Director may take the following final actions on an EMT Optional Scope accreditation: - 1.
+- A. Upon determination of accreditation action following an investigation, and appeal of accreditation action pursuant to the California Code of Regulations, Title 22, Chapter 6, Article 3, § 100211.1 if the respondent so chooses, the Medical Director may take the following final actions on a Paramedic accreditation: - 1.
 Place the Accreditation Holder on Probation. - a.
-Pursuant to § IV of this policy, the Medical Director may place an accreditation holder on probation any time an infraction or performance deficiency occurs which indicates a need to monitor the accreditation holder's conduct in the EMS system, in order to protect the public health and safety.
-The term of the probation and any conditions shall be in accordance with the most current version of MDOs adopted by the Authority.
-The Medical Director may revoke the EMT Optional Scope accreditation if the accreditation holder fails to successfully complete the terms of probation.
+Pursuant to the California Code of Regulations, Title 22, Chapter 6, Article 2, § 100207, the Medical Director may place an accreditation holder on probation any time an infraction or performance deficiency occurs which indicates a need to monitor the accreditation holder's conduct in the EMS system, in order to protect the public health and safety.
+The term of the probation and any conditions shall be in accordance with the most current version of the Recommended Guidelines for Disciplinary Orders and Conditions of Probation adopted by the Authority (dated July 26, 2008 or the most recent version).
+The Medical Director may revoke the Paramedic accreditation if the accreditation holder fails to successfully complete the terms of probation.